-Section 1: The new Tontitown Personnel Handbook, a copy of which is attached hereto, is hereby approved and adopted for use by the City of Tontitown to replace any and all previous versions of the Personnel Handbook previously adopted.
+Section 1: The new Tontitown Personnel Handbook as indicated in the attached Exhibit "A" a copy of which is attached hereto and is hereby approved and adopted for use by the City of Tontitown to replace any and all previous versions of the Personnel Handbook previously adopted.

-Section 2: The City Recorder-Treasurer is hereby directed to place one copy of the updated and revised Personnel Handbook on file in the City's records.
+Section 2: The City Clerk-Treasurer is hereby directed to place one copy of the updated and revised Personnel Handbook on file in the City's records.